AndreaPontrandolfo/sheriff/README.md

 ❯  npx create-sheriff-config
 ```

-...and your good to go!
+...and you are good to go!
 Happy hacking 🎉

 ### 😫 Manual setup